-CALEA currently has openings for Compliance Service Member (s) which is a part-time non-exempt position that reports directly to the Compliance Services Manager.
+CALEA currently has openings for both English and Spanish speaking Compliance Services Members.
+The Compliance Services Member (CSM) position is a part-time non-exempt position that reports directly to the Compliance Services Manager.
+Qualified candidates seeking the Spanish speaking CSM opportunity must be proficient with the Spanish language to include verbal and written formats.
 The primary role of this position is to remotely provide annual and directed accreditation assessment reviews of candidate agencies and document findings within the corporate assessment reporting platform.

-The position is critical to informing the Commission regarding the ongoing status of candidate agencies standards compliance and contributing to a broader reporting system to support such agencies in achieving and maintaining accredited status through the Commission.
+The position is critical to informing the Commission regarding the ongoing status of candidate agencies’ standards compliance and contributing to a broader reporting system to support such agencies in achieving and maintaining accredited status through the Commission.
 The position must effectively serve as a CALEA Standards expert and resource to the Commission, as well as those agencies participating in accreditation programming.

 The position requires the ability to establish effective working relationships with chief executive officers and the staff of law enforcement agencies, public safety communication centers, public safety training academies, and private security organizations.
 The position must also be effective in interacting at a professional level with elected officials, city managers, and other organization leaders who are associated with the field of public safety and may be used to confirm compliance with applicable standards.